-FSANZ, however, has given consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
+FSANZ, however, gave consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
 The FSANZ Act requires FSANZ to have regard to whether costs that would arise from the proposed measure outweigh the direct and indirect benefits to the community, government or industry that would arise from the proposed measure (paragraph 29(2)(a)).

-The purpose of this consideration is to determine if the community, government, and industry as a whole is likely to benefit, on balance, from a move from the status quo (where status quo is rejecting the application).
-This analysis considers extending the current permissions in the Code for the use of alpha-glucosidase, for use in brewing beer.
+The purpose of this consideration was to determine if the community, government, and industry as a whole is likely to benefit, on balance, from a move from the status quo (where status quo is rejecting the application).
+This analysis considered extending the current permissions in the Code for the use of alpha-glucosidase, for use in brewing beer.

-The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment seeks to highlight the potential positives and negatives of moving away from the status quo by extending the use of the processing aid to brewing.
+The consideration of the costs and benefits in this section was not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
+Rather, the assessment sought to highlight the potential positives and negatives of moving away from the status quo by extending the use of the processing aid to brewing.

 FSANZ's conclusions regarding the costs and benefits of the proposed measure are set out below.
-However, information received from the Call for Submissions may result in FSANZ arriving at a different outcome.

-2.4.1.1.1 Costs and benefits of extending the use of the processing aid
+2.5.1.1.1 Costs and benefits of extending the use of the processing aid